jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-3-rop-and-spawning-a-shell.md

 to set $rax to zero, and then `add rax, 1` to slowly increase it up to 10.

-I could find a `mov eax, 0; ret;` gadget at address `0x000000000045b900` and debugging in GDB showed that this is indeed enough to set the whole $rax to zero ($eax is the lower 32 bit of the 64 bit register $rax).
+I could find a `mov eax, 0; ret;` gadget at address `0x000000000045b900` and debugging in GDB showed that this is indeed enough to set the whole rax to zero ($eax is the lower 32 bit of the 64 bit register $rax).
 Then, combining it with the `add rax, 2; mov dword ptr [rip + 0x14d61f], eax; ret;` gadget applied 5 times we can increment $rax to 10.
 The gadget will also move the value to some address in memory but we can just ignore that.